kmatch98/CircuitPython_textMap/README.md

 Once you instance a `textBox`, you can then add the `textBoxName.bitmap` into a tileGrid for further displaying on an attached display.

-# Simple Example Usage: textmap_simpletest.py
+# Simple Example Usage: `textmap_simpletest.py`

 The example file `textmap_simpletest.py` creates four textBox instances and plots them to the screen.
-Then, during the permanent while loop, each character in the string is added.
+Each time through the while loop, one character is added to the `textBox`.
 Whenever the full string has been written, the `textBox` is cleared and text writing begins again.
 One of the boxes is stationary, while the other three are then moved around on the screen.

 Dependencies